 - Overall standards of achievement in School Performance continued to be monitored with interventions recommended where necessary.
 The Panels also placed an emphasis on discovering and sharing best practice between schools and Local Authorities which has been included in the Committees work programme. - Recent School Inspection reports from Estyn were examined.
 The inspection process and judgments for inspection areas were detailed and excellent practice identified in various schools in the Vale of Glamorgan.
 Estyn invited schools to prepare written case studies on areas of best practice and these would be published and shared with other schools.
 The Committee felt that where inspection results were excellent, letters of congratulations should be sent to the relevant schools, and Cabinet be notified accordingly. - Monitoring of schools' balances together with consideration of the measures to be put in place to reduce the excessive balances being held by individual schools continues to be part of the Committee's work programme each year.
-The Headteacher of St. Cyres Comprehensive School was also requested to attend a meeting in order that Members could scrutinise its budget recovery plan.
-St. Cyres Comprehensive School has since recovered from its deficit position two years earlier than originally planned. - The work of the Central South Consortium (CSC) continued to be monitored with the opportunity to hold the (CSC) Managing Director to account for the performance of the CSC.
+The Headteacher of St. Cyres Comprehensive School was also requested to attend a meeting in order that Members could scrutinise its budget recovery plan. - The work of the Central South Consortium (CSC) continued to be monitored with the opportunity to hold the (CSC) Managing Director to account for the performance of the CSC.
 Invitations are extended to the Managing Director to attend Scrutiny meetings on an annual basis and as and when required.
-A working group consisting of Scrutiny Chairs and Officers of the five Local Authorities (that form the CSC) was established to consider proposals to strengthen regionally the Consortium's relationship with the Authorities, particularly scrutiny oversight of the service, to consider regional performance and share best practice and information. - The Scrutiny Committee has also looked at the provision of free sanitary products in schools.
-Local schools and charities were contacted and attended meetings in relation to existing practices and arrangements.
-Members supported the principle and a working group of the Scrutiny Committee has been established to investigate the best approach for provision throughout the Vale of Glamorgan, and distribute funding Welsh Government and Unison.
-The Committee also recommended that each secondary school initially receive £100 and each primary school £30 worth of sanitary products.
-The Unison funding has been used to provide immediate relief packs, prior to the Scrutiny Committee examining the matter in more detail and allocating the Welsh Government funding. - Future use of Tŷ Deri (a specialist residential facility for children and young persons with significant care needs) Consideration of options available for the future use of Tŷ Deri was debated.
+A working group of the five Local Authorities (that form the CSC) was established to consider proposals to strengthen regionally the Consortium's relationship with the Authorities, particularly scrutiny oversight of the service, to consider regional performance and share best practice and information.
+Reports of the work of the CSC will be presented on a regular basis to the Learning and Culture Scrutiny Committee.

+- The Scrutiny Committee has also looked at the provision of free sanitary products in schools.
+Local schools were contacted in relation to existing practices and arrangements and a representative from Wings Cymru, a charity which worked with a neighbouring Local Authority to raise funds and collect donations of menstrual products, was invited to speak to the Committee.
+Members supported the principle and a working group of the Scrutiny Committee has been established to investigate the best approach to implement arrangements for provision throughout the Vale of Glamorgan, and how to distribute funding of £31,512 received from Welsh Government for 2018/19.
+The findings of the review will be reported to Committee in due course.
+In the interim the Committee also recommended that each secondary school receive £100 and each primary school £30 worth of sanitary products prior to the Scrutiny Committee examining the matter in more detail.
+The Cabinet subsequently agreed the recommendation. - Future use of Tŷ Deri (a specialist residential facility for children and young persons with significant care needs) Consideration of options available for the future use of Tŷ Deri was debated.
 A reduced staffing structure had been implemented to ensure the provision broke even in terms of cost, however the input of the Committee was required to address the underutilisation of the building.
 Following a question and answer session on the different options for the site, the Committee endorsed the proposal to adapt the underutilised part of the Tŷ Deri building to meet classroom space demand at nearby Ysgol Y Deri.